brews/stcaf/README.md

 integrated_sealevel = integrate_sealevel_components(components)
 ```
 The "bump" model is a toy used for testing.
-It takes input "temperature" and adds 1 to it for each model step, preprocess, fit, project, postprocess.
-The output variable is then "sea_level_change".
-The `bump` parameter changes the size of the bump.
+It takes input "temperature" and adds 1 to it for each model step: preprocess, fit, project, postprocess.
+The result is output as "sea_level_change".
+Setting the `bump` parameter when the model is intialized changes the size of each bump.

-You could pass in an instance that follows the `stcaf.SealevelComponentModel` protocol, or register the class at the "stcaf.sealevel_component_models" entrypoint of a Python package.
+Component models can be any object following the `stcaf.SealevelComponentModel` protocol.
+You can pass these instances in directly or use them through the registry by registering the object at the "stcaf.sealevel_component_models" entrypoint of a Python package.

 ## Installation